oehf/ipf/src/site/markdown/migration-6.0.md

   contributed package definitions straight into that map, so an immutable one lets the context fail to start with an `UnsupportedOperationException`.
 * The `CustomMappingsConfigurer` and `SpringConfigurationPostProcessor` beans of `IpfAutoConfiguration` are gone.
-Inject the `SpringBidiMappingService` instead.
+Inject the `SpringMappings` bean instead — or the `SpringBidiMappingService` over it, which is deprecated but still auto-configured.

 Two related defects were fixed along the way.
 Spring Boot applications can now contribute custom HL7v2 model classes at all — the HL7v2 starter registers a `CustomModelClassesRegistrar`, whereas